 Trinity Beach

 Trinity Beach is one of Cairns’ most popular beaches for locals.
 It is as beautiful as the other northern beaches that border the coral coast of Cairns, but with a more down-to-earth and relaxed atmosphere, in a chic setting.
-It is a family beach with a playground and barbecue grills.
-Children generally love it.
-In addition, swimming is supervised all year round and the beach is relatively calm compared to its neighbours.
+Trinity Beach offers a more laid-back atmosphere compared to its bustling neighbor, Cairns, providing visitors with a peaceful retreat without sacrificing convenience.
+In addition, swimming is supervised all year round.
+The beachfront is lined with a variety of dining options, from casual cafes to gourmet restaurants, where visitors can savor fresh, local seafood while enjoying breathtaking ocean views.
+With its charming blend of natural beauty and modern amenities, Trinity Beach is a beloved destination for both locals and tourists seeking a tranquil beach experience in Far North Queensland.

 Myall Beach – Cape Tribulation